radrow/ddtrace/EVALUATION.md

 ## Preparation

 For this evaluation, we recommend building and running DDMon within a [docker](https://www.docker.com/) container.
+On Linux, make sure you have the docker service running.
+On Mac, make sure you have Docker Desktop open.

 To build the docker image, run the following commands:

 ```bash
 mkdir -p output          # Creates a directory for the plots and other data